nickassafkirk/Cartel-Coffee/README.md

 ### Bugs

-#### Bugs Fixed
+#### Fixed

 * Bug: Navbar toggle burger stack stacking vertically on XS screensizes.
-  Fix: Added media query to navbar-brand so font-size shrinks on XS devices this left ample room for the burger stack icon and contact icons and prevented vertical stacking of Header items on XS devices.
+  Fix: Added media query to navbar-brand so font-size shrinks on XS devices this left ample room for the burger stack icon and prevents vertical stacking of header items on XS devices.

 * Bug: Margin or padding is creating indent in top right of Navbar and footer.
   Fix: Used view port width value to ensure that the navbar occupies the full width of the screen across all screen sizes.

 * Bug: Carousel images not scaling correctly when changing screensizes.
-  Fix: Added VH and VW values that matched those of the the images containing div.
-Added margins, object fit and position values to ensure images are cropped appropriately across various screensizes.
+  Fix: Added Alternative image with landscape aspect-ratio for larger screen-widths.
+I decided this was a better tactic than using the object-fit property because it ensures
+  Images are not cropped on responsive viewports.

 * Bug: Labels for Tiles not scaling correctly when changing screensizes.
 On smaller screensizes the label headings were moving off their desired position in the center of the image tiles.
-  Fix: Used position: relative and top and bottom %'s to fix the headings to the image tiles regardless of screensize.
+  Fix: I used position: relative and top and bottom percentage values to fix the headings to the image tiles regardless of screensize. media queries are used to edit the font-size to ensure, overflow does not cause undesireable rendering on smaller viewports and devices.

 * Bug: Category heading overflow on tablet. ![cathead overflow bug](assets/images/bugs/h5 cathead overflow bug.png)
   fix: Add additional media query for max-width: 1000px

 * Bug: Button placement on shop category homepage tiles not scaling correctly on mobile on IOS.
   Fix: Use position absolute and top positon 50% to position button relative to containing parent